Mohamed Buya Turay: AFC United/AFC Eskilstuna

 At the start of the 2017 season, with AFC United, which now go under AFC Eskilstuna, Turay started the season well when he scored twice against Örebro and this was followed up by scoring against IFK Göteborg.
-However in a match against Östersunds on 23 April 2017, Turay received a straight red card at the last minutes for a foul on Dennis Widgren, as the club lost 3–1.
+However in a match against Östersund on 23 April 2017, Turay received a straight red card at the last minutes for a foul on Dennis Widgren, as the club lost 3–1.
 After serving a two match suspension, he returned to the starting line–up against IFK Norrköping on 12 May 2017 and set up AFC Eskilstuna's only goal of the game, in a 2–1 loss.
 Turay, once again, followed up by setting up a goal for the club's only goal of the game, in a 2–1 loss against Elfsborg.
 His next goal came on 31 July 2017 when he scored against Djurgårdens IF, as AFC Eskilstuna lost 2–1.
 A week later on 13 August 2017, Turay scored his fifth goal of the season against IFK Göteborg.
 This was followed up by scoring twice against Malmö and once against Vasalunds, in which he was sent–off once again.
 His performance throughout August resulted in him being nominated for the league's Player of the Month.
 A month later on 25 September 2017, Turay set up AFC Eskilstuna's only goal of the game, in a 1–0 win against IFK Göteborg.
 This was followed up by scoring his tenth goal of the season, in a 1–1 draw against Jönköpings Södra.
 In a follow–up match against BK Häcken, however, he was sent–off in the 39th minute for an unprofessional foul on Rasmus Lindgren, as the club lost 3–0, in what turned out to be his last appearance.
 As a result of his four match suspension, AFC Eskilstuna were relegated back to Superettan after Jönköpings Södra IF defeated Kalmar 2–0, meaning the club could no longer reach the qualifying position.
 Throughout the 2017 season, Turay continued to establish himself as the AFC Eskilstuna's first choice striker despite being suspended four times.
 At the end of the 2017 season, he went on to make twenty–four appearances and scoring ten times in all competitions, making him the club's top scorer.